kadakalozgur/Car_Drive_Game/README.md

 - 🏁 Game Over screen with "Try Again" button
 - ⏸ Pause the game with **ESC** key
 - 🛞 Realistic wheel rotation and asphalt tire marks
 - 🎮 Smooth car controls and responsive gameplay

+🧑‍💻 *This project was developed from scratch by Özgür Kadakal.*
+📌 *All code and assets are original.*

 ---